toolmac/backend/README.md

 To use this endpoint, send a GET or POST request without any body, with a valid Authorization Header that has the JWT token.

+### timetable/edit

+This API accepts a JSON string for the timetable (client defines format) with a valid authorization header.

+The JSON is stored in the DB for future access.

+A 200 OK status is returned if the storage/update was successful

+### timetable/get

+This API returns the JSON string stored by the user in timetable/edit API.
+(Auth header required)

+### user/login

+Login API that requires either one of password, or email, and of course the password.

+It returns:
+- accessToken (the JWT access token that expires in 20 minutes)
+- refreshToken (the refresh token to obtain a new access token. this is permanent until the user logs out)

+### user/logout

+Returns a 200 OK status if successful.
+Must provide a `token` field in request body with the refresh token.

+### user/register

+Must provide the following fields:
+- email
+- username
+- password
+- firstname
+- lastname

+A verification email will be sent after a successful request (which returns the new user's id).
+You should then prompt them for a request to user/verify

+### user/tokenrefresh

+This API is where you refresh the access token with the refresh token

+Must provide `token` field in request with refresh token, API will return a single `accessToken` field

+### user/verify

+POST request a single field `code` with the verification code sent through email.

+200 OK is sent if successful, otherwise a 401 Not Authorized or 500 Internal Server Error